USAJOBS/Help/faq/application/process.md

 ## 2. Create a USAJOBS profile

-Once you have a login.gov account, you need to [create a profile on USAJOBS](../../../how-to/account/profile/) to apply to any job.
+Once you have a login.gov account, you need to [create a profile on USAJOBS](../../../how-to/account/profile/) to apply for any job.

-With a USAJOBS profile you can:
+With a USAJOBS profile, you can:

 * Apply to any job on USAJOBS.
 * Save jobs you’re interested in.